thecodinganalyst/thecodinganalyst.github.io/_posts/2023-01-17-Deploying-mult-container-application-to-docker.md

   - Tutorial
 tags:
   - Docker
+  - Docker Compose
+  - Multi Stage Build
   - MariaDB
-  - Gradle
-  - Spring Boot
 ---

 In my last post - [Getting started Spring Boot Application](https://thecodinganalyst.github.io/tutorial/Spring-boot-application-getting-started/), I demonstrated how to create a sample forum application with Spring Boot using MariaDB as the database.
 In this article, I shall demonstrate how to deploy that application to docker.